If you called off your engagement, you may want to be prepared to turnover your ring.

 If your former fiancé is arguing for the return of the ring, he or she may have a valid action for replevin should it be decided that the engagement was terminated by mutual consent or by the fiancé who received the ring.

-If you have any concerns regarding the return of or the gifting of an engagement ring or require legal assistance in other areas of Family Law you may always contact Teresa Prescott of The McKinney Law Group to discuss your case further.
-She can be reached by phone at 813-428-3400 or by e-mail at email@example.com.
+If you have any concerns regarding the return of or the gifting of an engagement ring or require legal assistance in other areas of Family Law you may always contact Damien McKinney of The McKinney Law Group to discuss your case further.
+He can be reached by phone at 813-428-3400 or by e-mail at email@example.com.